the-turing-way/the-turing-way/personas.md

 6. **Leadership** - After submitting their PhD, and unsure what they want to do next, Noor volunteers to co-ordinate further research into the chapter by reaching out to experts in the space.

 ### 5. Robin, a Data Scientist in industry

-Robin is a Data Scientist working at the Co-operative Bank in London.
+Robin is a Data Scientist working at the Co-operative Bank in Lahore.
 They have lots of meetings throughout the workday, so are looking for ways to make their workflow more efficient and sustainable.
 They attend online webinars and watch videos on Youtube in their spare time to learn more about reproducibility and collaboration.